 All EHCPs are reviewed annually with the parents, the pupil, the LA, the school and all other professionals involved are invited to consider whether any amendments need to be made to the description of the pupil's needs or to the special educational provision specified in the plan.
 The annual review will focus on what the child has achieved as well as on any difficulties that need to be resolved.
-The review in Year 2 will also be attended by staff from the school the child is transferring to, wherever possible.
+The review in Year 2 will also be attended by staff from Rose Green Junior School.